Dinah Shurey: Early life

-Born in 1888 into a comfortable middle-class family, Shurey's father Harry was a magazine and penny paper publisher.
+Shurey was born in 1888 into a comfortable middle-class family; her father Harry was a magazine and penny paper publisher.
 Some of Edgar Wallace's Sanders of the River stories first appeared in Harry Shurey's magazine The Weekly Tale Teller which was published from 8 May 1909 to 29 April 1916 (365 issues).

-During the First World War, Dinah Shurey worked for the French Red Cross as a canteen worker.
+During World War I, Dinah Shurey worked for the French Red Cross as a canteen worker.
 Due to overexertion, Shurey was dismissed from duty and sent home.
 She later worked with actor-manager Lena Ashwell to organise concerts for troops on the Western Front.
 After the war, Shurey managed the acting couple Eva Moore and Henry V. Esmond.

 Film career

 Shurey's film career began with Teddington Film Company, for which she worked in a number of roles, graduating to assistant film director.

 In May 1924, Shurey founded her own film production company, Britannia Films and in 1929 her own distribution company Showman Films.
 Shurey was the only female British film director of her day.
 Britannia made five films, two of which, Carry On and The Last Post Shurey directed herself.

-Her wartime experiences instilled in Shurey a fascination of melodramatic and militaristic British experiences, which scholar Bibi Berki stated foreshadowed the majority of her filmography, including films such as Carry On! and The Last Post.
+Her wartime experiences instilled in Shurey a fascination for melodramatic and militaristic British experiences, which scholar Bibi Berki states foreshadowed the majority of her filmography, including films such as Carry On! and The Last Post.
 Berki further suggests that it was for her films Second to None and Carry On!, which both deal with the military experience within the First World War, that Shurey borrowed warships from the British military.

 According to Berki, Shurey's dedication to her filming process was expressed in her interview with Banbury Advertiser in 1927, in which she described the making of Second to None.
-She was forced, as the producer, to not only lower herself down through a manhole but also her entire crew with their equipment :
+She was forced, as the producer, to lower not only herself down through a manhole but also her entire crew with their equipment :

 You can imagine our difficulties, getting all our lighting equipment, with yards and yards of cables, down there.
 The heat of course was unbearable and it was only practical to work for very limited periods.